ray-project/ray/doc/source/ray-references/glossary.rst

         A processing unit of data.
 A :class:`~ray.data.Dataset` consists of a collection of blocks.

-        Under the hood, :term:`Ray Data <Ray Data (library)>` partitions :term:`records <Record>` into a set of distributed data blocks.
+        Under the hood, Ray Data partitions rows into a set of distributed data blocks.
         This allows it to perform operations in parallel.

         Unlike a batch, which is a user-facing object, a block is an internal abstraction.